Trekking in the Sham Valley: Ladakh

 After a few short days I felt like a new woman.
 Before leaving Mumbai I had been quite sick for a while but after a few days of clean air, exercise and fresh food, it felt like I had a new lease on life.

-3 thoughts on “Trekking in the Sham Valley: Ladakh
+3 responses to “Trekking in the Sham Valley: Ladakh”

 I did the trek with the Ladakhi Women’s Travel company who arranged the homestays etc. I thought they were great and would certainly recommend them.
 Have a great trek.